 NY Harbor tends to be healthier during the winter months as there is less biological activity.
 Generally, heavy rain events are the largest contributor to water quality degradation in the Harbor – hence the construction of the 10,000+ rain gardens, with more to come, to help manage the stormwater.

 What plans are in place to continue improving the quality of the Hudson?

 DEP’s capital investment plan for the next several years includes billions of dollars to further improve the health of local waterways.
 This includes green infrastructure projects to intercept stormwater before it can reach our sewers.
 It also includes more traditional sewer upgrades and holding tanks, as well as Bluebelts and wetlands projects, that improve resiliency and coastal protection while encouraging natural filtration of waterbodies.

-Our Verizon New York City Triathlon isn’t the only event that utilizes the Hudson River.
+Our New York City Triathlon produced by Life Time isn’t the only event that utilizes the Hudson River.
 Ranheim noted there are several other events with whom they have worked, including Swim Manhattan, Dragon Boat Races, movie productions, and some special events hosted by the Mayor’s Office, to name a few.